-Because non-federal candidates do not have a right of access to a station, broadcasters have much more latitude in setting political advertising policy for such candidates than for federal candidates.
-They can limit the class, type, and number of spots.
+Because non-federal candidates do not have a right of reasonable access to a station, broadcasters have much more latitude in setting political advertising policy for such candidates than for federal candidates.
+Broadcasters can limit the number of spots.
 They can decline altogether to offer political advertising to races for selected non-federal offices, although as public trustees, broadcasters should consider allowing some access for major races such as governor or mayor.